April 2020 - Feature

 Just a few of Children in Need’s Pudsey and Blush products

 With the vast amounts of merchandise available for each charity and the amount of customer orders that come through, especially after television showings, it would take a grand lump of time to pick, pack and ship these products out.
-It is simply not cost effective for charities to have their own warehouse space, warehouse staff and order processors for only a few weeks when the order volume is sky-high after a broadcast has aired, or perhaps a seasonal peak has finished for other organisations, to eventually drop for the rest of the year.
-This is where fulfilment companies come in to assist.
-JEM can store whatever volumes of products you need us to hold, depending on current and future expected orders, and our highly trained staff process these orders for you, and take on the time consuming task that is the picking, packing and sending these items out.
+It is simply not cost-effective for charities to have their own warehouse space, warehouse staff, and order processors for only a few weeks when the order volume is sky-high after a broadcast has aired, or perhaps a seasonal peak has finished for other organisations, to eventually drop for the rest of the year.
+This is where fulfillment companies come in to assist.
+JEM can store whatever volumes of products you need us to hold, depending on current and future expected orders, and our highly trained staff process these orders for you, and take on the time consuming task that is the picking, packing, and sending these items out.
 With our expert customer service team, we can even accept orders and donations over the phone.
 We absolutely love working with charities and seeing all of the positive work they do in the community.
 Here are just a few organisations that we have the pleasure of working with:

 Other methods of awareness are shown expertly by the Greyhound Trust, who specialise in finding homes for retired greyhounds.
-Organised meet-up events are created for greyhound owners to get together and have a nice, adventurous day out with their dog, meet new pup pals and paddle, eat treats and get spoiled by some of the breed specific merchandise on offer – from jackets and dog bowls, to roast dinner flavoured toothpaste.
-Events like these are often sponsored, too, to assist with the food, drinks or even funding of the event.
+Organised meet-up events are created for greyhound owners to get together and have a nice, adventurous day out with their dog, meet new pup pals and paddle, eat treats, and get spoiled by some of the breed specific merchandise on offer – from jackets and dog bowls, to roast dinner flavoured toothpaste.
+Events like these are often sponsored, too, to assist with the food, drinks, or even funding of the event.

 The National Garden Scheme is a unique charitable funder.
 Anyone can offer to host a National Garden Scheme event; all they need is a beautiful garden with the ability to hold a number of people, and their gate then becomes open to the public.
-Money is raised through entry fees, cake sales, teas and official National Garden Scheme merchandise.
-These events have a wonderful community feel to them, and have raised over £50 million so far, which is then donated to a beneficiary charity.
+Money is raised through entry fees, cake sales, teas, and official National Garden Scheme merchandise.
+These events have a wonderful community feel to them and have raised over £50 million so far, which is then donated to a beneficiary charity.

 As charities aren’t like your everyday typical business, how does someone get into working in this sector?
 How do they recruit?
 The Charity People are a big help for charities where roles need filling, as they can put forward viable candidates to the organisation that requires their services.
-They help find the best person for the job by forwarding a number of relevant CVs to whoever is looking for a new hire, and even send vacant jobs to those who sign up looking for new work in a particular sector.
+They help find the best person for the job by forwarding a number of relevant CVs to whoever is looking for a new hire and even send vacant jobs to those who sign up looking for new work in a particular sector.
 They can even help the candidate on their CV, brief them for the interview, negotiate an offer that may be on the table before taking the job, and more.
 This streamlines the application process for the charity, too, as the Charity People can recommend the people who are the best fit for the job.